darwingp/darwin/README.md

 ### Nate (up to virtual machine)

+- [ ] Generalize select-and-vary
+  - [ ] run-gp parameter for selection
+        (a function that takes a population and returns an individual)
+  - [ ] run-gp parameter for crossover
+        (a function that takes two individuals and returns a new individual)
 - [ ] Adapt GP to use Plush genomes instead of push programs
    - [x] Generation operators
    - [x] Mutation operators